hippo74/website/src/content/pages/partnerships.md

   - title: The Memphis Brooks Museum of Art
   - description: >-
       Art Education majors developed and taught hands-on art activities for the Community Days held at The Memphis Brooks Museum of Art.
+This partnership allows the art educator majors opportunities to have authentic museum education experiences.
     image: /images/uploads/DSC_0787.jpeg
     title: Community Days
   - title: The Memphis Public Library